+No word strikes greater fear in a homeowner’s heart than “foreclosure.”
+But what exactly is foreclosure?
 First and foremost, foreclosure is a process.
-It’s the process your lender must go through to enforce its right to force the sale of your home to collect an outstanding debt.
+It’s the process your lender (or the current owner of the loan) must go through to enforce its right to force the sale of your home to collect an outstanding debt.

 In a little fewer than half the states, foreclosures are judicial, meaning they go through court; in others, your house can be sold without a judge’s approval in what is called a power of sale or nonjudicial foreclosure.
 If you know that you won’t lose your house unless a judge gives an official go-ahead, your strategy will likely be different than if your foreclosure will be proceeding without judicial oversight.
 This is because court foreclosures usually take longer than nonjudicial ones, and it’s easier to raise the common defenses to foreclosure when you automatically get face time with a judge.